gkalidas/extensions/firstExtenstion/firstExtenstionReadMe.txt

 5) enable developers option in the right corner of the chrome
 6) Click on "Load unpacked" and browse to your "it_can_be_any_name" folder
 7) You won't see any json file there, only your folder
+8) create and add "background.js" to the "manifest.json"

 COMMON MISTAKES &  SOLUTION
 2.1) I created a file "manifest.json" as set type as "json" which doesn't work.